jerdog/jerdog-stackbit-web/src/pages/index.md

       to enable the technically savvy to be your greatest champions

-      > To give real service you must add something which cannot be bought or measured with money, and that is sincerity and integrity. -*Douglas Adams*
+      *To give real service you must add something which cannot be bought or measured with money, and that is sincerity and integrity. -Douglas Adams*
     section_id: about
     title: About
     type: contentblock